ZloiKILLER/nfs3recompiled-android/README.md

   MIT licence, vendored as `third_party/sse2neon.h`.

 Need for Speed III: Hot Pursuit is the property of Electronic Arts.
-This repository carries the original executables, as the upstream project does, because the recompilation is meaningless without them; it contains no game content -- no tracks, cars, audio or video.
+This repository contains no game content -- no tracks, cars, audio or video.
 Those you bring from your own disc.